Skip to content

 “The Alliance for the Great Lakes supports Senator Baldwin’s efforts to revitalize coastal communities along the Great Lakes by ensuring waterfronts serve residents’ needs and support healthy Lakes.
 From economic development opportunities to world-class recreation, the Great Lakes provide a high quality of life for coastal residents.
 We value Senator Baldwin’s commitment to a future where Great Lakes waterfronts have necessary infrastructure upgrades, sustainable economic development, and continue to prioritize public access,” said Joel Brammeier, President and CEO of Alliance for the Great Lakes.

-“On behalf of the National Association of REALTORS’® 1.5 million members, we thank Senator Baldwin for introducing the Waterfront Community Revitalization and Resiliency Act of 2024,” said Kevin Spears, President of National Association of Realtors.
+“On behalf of the National Association of REALTORS’® 1.5 million members, we thank Senator Baldwin for introducing the Waterfront Community Revitalization and Resiliency Act of 2024,” said Kevin Sears, President of National Association of Realtors.
 “We fully support this legislation, which has the potential to bolster economic development, enhance community resilience, and safeguard coastal property values.
 Many waterfront communities face struggles today because of their outdated resources, resulting in difficulty overcoming limited public access and poor alignment with modern development.
 This bill addresses long-term solutions to these challenges, and NAR looks forward to collaborating with Congress as this bill progresses.”

 A one-pager on the legislation can be found here, and the bill text can be found here